Bay40k/pcaw/README.md

 canvasAPI = Pcaw(access_token)

-# Automatically paginate and return full list of objects from an endpoint:
+# Automatically paginate and return full list of JSON objects from an endpoint:
 canvasAPI.paginate(url, 100) # (100 is equivalent to the '?per_page=100' parameter)

 # Paginate with HTTP parameters